Apply VIA UCAS - Full Time

 Wales Academy of Voice & Dramatic Arts (WAVDA) Links

 Student and Cardiff Life

 Professional artists from the creative industries, who are experts in their field, teach on our degree.
-They can offer not only detailed and thorough information, but also personal experience, and insight into the performance industry as it stands today.
+They can offer not only detailed and thorough information but also personal experience and insight into the performance industry as it stands today.

-- Angharad Lee (Director)
+- Angharad Lee (Acting)

 - John Quirk (Music Director)